zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 I agree with your approach.
 A discipline or technique should make the job of programmers easier.
 I would add that the programmer we want to help most is not the author.
 The programmer whose job we want to make easier is the programmer who must read and understand the code written by others (or by themself a week later).
 Programmers spend far more hours reading code than writing code, so the activity we want to ease is that of reading.

 **JOHN:**
+I agree: ease of reading is much more important for code than ease of writing.

+## Method Length

+**JOHN:**